 Reduced fees apply for desexed and microchipped dogs.

-Council offers reduced registration fees for owners who are members of the Canine Control Council of Queensland (CCC (Q)).
-Owners must provide council with their membership number.
+Owners who are members of the Canine Control Council of Queensland (CCC (Q)) receive reduced registration fees.
+The owner must advise council of their membership number.

 Council can fine owners for keeping an unregistered dog.